earaya/blog.earaya.com/source/_posts/2012-07-13-hosting-a-static-website-on-amazon-s3-and-cloudfront.markdown

 categories: [aws-s3, aws-cloudfront, aws-route53]
 ---

-There are plenty of guides on how to host your static content on S3 and ClouFront, so in this tutorial I'll just focus on some of the likely problems you'll run into, and some good tips on making things better.
+There are plenty of guides on how to host your static content on S3 and CloudFront, so in this tutorial I'll just focus on some of the likely problems you'll run into, and some good tips on making things better.

 ###S3